ComScore

 • Time Commitment: 15 minutes

-• Why We Love It: crowd-pleaser, pescatarian, <30 minutes
+• Why I Love It: crowd-pleaser, pescatarian, <30 minutes

 Creamy labneh and briny feta hold down the fort on the cheese front, while tender slivers of smoked salmon take over for cured meats.
-Serve with fresh toast or warm pita.
+Serve with seeded toast, warm pita or everything bagels from a local shop.

 26. Mediterranean Mezze Platter